RyanDKennedy/snake_maker/README.md

 ## About

 Snake Maker is the classic game snake, except you can build your own maps.
-Snake Maker runs in an 800 pixel by 800 pixel resolution.
 Inspired by nsnake the terminal game.

 ## Installing